-- Triple Camera Setup: Yet again, Huawei was the very first brand to introduce triple camera setup on its P20 Pro.
+- Triple Camera Setup: Yet again, Huawei was the very first brand to introduce a triple camera setup on its P20 Pro.
 It’s truly a revolutionary as the outcomes from the phone are by far the best shots from any flagship.
 Even now, no other brand was able to achieve this feat

-- Gradient Color Variants: Huawei P20 Pro is popular not only for its triple camera setup but also for the industrial design.
+- Gradient Color Variants: Huawei P20 Pro is famous not only for its triple camera setup but also for the industrial design.
 It’s one of the first phones to have a gradient color option on the back.
 The iridescent paint job truly impressed everyone.
 Again, no other company has done it yet.

-- New Aspect Ratio: Until last year, the majority of smartphones were using 16:9 aspect ratio, but the 18:9 aspect ratio is what we’re seeing in every smartphone now.
-Though LG was the first to introduce it in G6, it was the Chinese mobile brands who made it available to everyone.
+- New Aspect Ratio: Until last year, the majority of smartphones were using a 16:9 aspect ratio, but the 18:9 aspect ratio is what we’re seeing in every smartphone now.
+Though LG was the first to introduce it in G6, it was the Chinese mobile brands that made it available to everyone.
 Several smartphones from Huawei, Oppo, and Vivo in the budget-end segment were featured to have this aspect ratio.

-- In-display Fingerprint Sensor: From the past few years, LG, Samsung, and Apple were working rigorously to feature an in-display fingerprint scanner but it was Vivo who shocked the world with their Vivo X21 with this feature.
-There’s no information on Note 9 or the upcoming iPhones would feature this, and the only phone available with this feature in the market now is Vivo’s X21.
+- In-display Fingerprint Sensor: From the past few years, LG, Samsung, and Apple were working rigorously to feature an in-display fingerprint scanner, but it was Vivo who shocked the world with their Vivo X21 with this feature.
+There’s no information on Note 9, or the upcoming iPhones would feature this, and the only phone available with this feature in the market now is Vivo’s X21.
 The technology behind this is truly revolutionary!

-The entire evolution of the Chinese brands from copying to innovating is also the evolution of smartphones becoming intelligent as well as truly bezel-less.
+“The entire evolution of the Chinese brands from copying to innovating is also the evolution of smartphones becoming intelligent as well as truly bezel-less.”

 - Vivo was one of the first brands to launch the notch-phone in India.
 V9 is already a big hit in the market in terms of sales

-- In the following month, the company introduced X21 which is very similar to V9 but has its proprietary technology – the in-display fingerprint sensor.
+- In the following month, the company introduced X21, which is very similar to V9 but has its proprietary technology – the in-display fingerprint sensor.
 No other phone in the market has this feature, and that’s what makes it unique

-Its sister company Oppo has done the similar functionality in its Find X. The only difference is, instead of popping up just the selfie camera, the phone slides up both rear and front cameras when needed, thereby giving the complete bezel-less experience.
+Its sister company Oppo has done a similar functionality in its Find X. The only difference is, instead of popping up just the selfie camera, the phone slides up both rear and front cameras when needed, thereby giving the complete bezel-less experience.